 All work that you submit for assessment purposes is accepted on the understanding that it is your own work and written in your own words, except where explicitly referenced using the accepted norms and formats of the discipline of History.
-When you submit your assignment, you certify that this is the case by signing the History Assignment Appraisal Sheet.
+When you submit your assignment, you certify that this is the case by signing the History Cover Sheet.
 A breach of this trust is a form of cheating and is a very serious matter.
-The History Department follows the University's Code of Practice for Dealing With Plagiarism, and students may be disciplined accordingly.
+The History Department follows the University's Code of Practice for dealing with Academic Misconduct, and students may be disciplined accordingly.